...

 David Pepper

-David Pepper, MD
+David Pepper, MD (Retired)

 Dr. Pepper was born in San Francisco and attended UC Berkeley and then Medical and Graduate School in Iowa.
 Returning to California, he practiced and taught full spectrum Family Medicine with UCSF for 30+ years, working in Fresno, San Francisco and Contra Costa Counties.
 1,000 births and 1,000 deaths one could say – with thousands of Families in between… in the ER, Hospital and Outpatient Clinics – always with a focus on Family and Community.